Homological properties of homologically smooth connected cochain DGAs

-By Theorem B, one sees that a homologically smooth and Gorenstein DG algebra $\mathscr{A}$ is Calabi-Yau if and only if its Ext-algebra $H(\mathcal{E})$ is a symmetric Frobenius graded algebra.
+By Theorem A and Theorem B, one sees that a connected cochain DG algebra $\mathscr{A}$ is Calabi-Yau if and only if its Ext-algebra $H(\mathcal{E})$ is a symmetric Frobenius graded algebra.
 This generalize the corresponding result for Koszul case in \cite{HM}.

 As applications, we apply Theorem A and Theorem B to detect Gorensteinness and Calabi-Yauness of some examples of homologically smooth DG algebras.
 In Section \ref{appl}, we show that a connected cochain DG algebra is not Calabi-Yau but Gorenstein if its cohomology graded algebra is a cubic Artin-Schelter regular algebra of type A. In \cite{MHLX}, DG down-up algebras are introduced and systematically studied.
 It is proved there that all non-trivial Noetherian DG down-up algebras are Calabi-Yau.
 In this paper, we apply Theorem B to reprove the Calabi-Yauness of one meaningful DG down-up algebra.
 In the last section of this paper, we give applications on DG free algebras introduced in \cite{MXYA}.
 Recall that a connected cochain DG algebra $\mathscr{A}$ is called DG free if its underlying graded algebra For the case $n=2$, it is proved in \cite{MXYA} that all those non-trivial DG free algebras are Koszul and Calabi-Yau.
 It is worth noting that as $n$ grows large, the classifications, cohomology and homological properties of the DG free algebras become increasingly difficult to compute and study.
 This increased complexity is, in large part, due to the irregular increase of the number of cases one needs to study separately.
 Unlike the case of $n=2$, we have examples of non-Koszul and non-Gorenstein DG free algebras generated by three degree one elements.
 In spite of this, there are Koszul and Calabi-Yau examples.
 For convenience, we summarize them by the following tabular. \\